-Component Criterion Rating Comments

-Met Partially Met Not Met

-Mission statement is articulated clearly.
-X

-The program mission clearly supports the

-Mission Statement College and University missions, and includes X

-specific statements describing how it X

-supports these missions.

-Student Learning Outcomes SLOs are stated clearly.
-X

-(SLOs) and Assessment SLOs focus on demonstration of student learning.
-X

-Measures SLOs are measurable.
+Component Criterion Rating Comments Met Partially Met Not Met Mission statement is articulated clearly.
+X The program mission clearly supports the Mission Statement College and University missions, and includes specific statements describing how it X supports these missions.
+CI Os and stated alcowly Student Learning Outcomes SLOs are stated clearly.
+X (SLOs) and Assessment Measures SLOs focus on demonstration of student learning.
+X ricusui es SLOs are measurable.
 Measurements are appropriate for the SLO.
-X

-Research expectations for the program are

-Research clear, concise, and appropriate for the discipline.
-X

-The Assessment Map indicates the times in

-the program where the SLOs are assessed and X

-Assessment Map measured.

-The Assessment Map identifies the

-assessments used for each SLO.
-X

-The assessment cycle is clear.
-X

-All student learning outcomes are measured.
-X

-Data is collected at least once in the cycle.
-X

-The cycle includes a date or time period for x

-Assessment Cycle data analysis and interpretation.
-A

-The cycle includes a date for planning

-improvement actions based on the data X

-analysis.

-The cycle includes a date for dissemination of x

-results to the appropriate stakeholders.
+X Research Research expectations for the program are clear, concise, and appropriate for the discipline. x Assessment Map The Assessment Map indicates the times in the program where the SLOs are assessed and measured. х The Assessment Map identifies the assessments used for each SLO.
+X The assessment cycle is clear.
+X All student learning outcomes are measured.
+X Data is collected at least once in the cycle.
+X Assessment Cycle The cycle includes a date or time period for data analysis and interpretation. х The cycle includes a date for planning improvement actions based on the data analysis. х The cycle includes a date for dissemination of results to the appropriate stakeholders. х